theupdateframework/python-tuf/tuf/interposition/README.md

 Unless any `url_prefix` begins with "https://", `ssl_certificates` is optional; it must specify certificates bundled as PEM (RFC 1422).

+If you choose to specify `ssl_certificates` as a relative path, then how would you determine its absolute path at runtime?
+You should then configure interposition with this additional parameter:

 ```python
 tuf.interposition.configure(
     parent_ssl_certificates_directory = "/path/to/parent/to/ssl_certificates"